Tracey McLellan: Labour Party activism

 She was selected as its candidate for the Banks Peninsula electorate in November 2019, ahead of three other nominees: Reuben Davidson, Joe Davies and Tyrone Fields.
 In January 2020, McLellan identified ACC and health as portfolios in which she would like to make a difference, but says that her electorate has diverse needs from climate change effects in Sumner and Lyttelton, to education, health, housing and water issues.

+Member of Parliament

 During the 2020 general election held on 17 October, McLellan was elected with a majority of 13,156 over National's Catherine Chu and Green Party Member of Parliament Eugenie Sage.

+In 2023 general election McLellan led the contest for Banks Peninsula on the election night preliminary count, but lost the seat to National's Vanessa Weenink after special votes were counted.
+She was ranked 27th on Labour's party list, too low to win a list seat given Labour's collapse in the election, and so left Parliament.

+In late January 2024 she returned to parliament as a List MP following the resignation of Rino Tirikatene.
+Following the resignation of Grant Robertson in mid-February 2024, McLellan assumed the Corrections and Associate Health portfolios in the Shadow Cabinet of Chris Hipkins.

+In early March 2025, McLellan gained the Christchurch Issues portfolio.
+While she retained the corrections portfolio, she lost the associate health portfolio.
+On 11 March 2025, McLellan was appointed junior whip of the Labour Party.

+On 20 August 2025, Parliament passed McLellan's private member's bill extending the range of protections for those giving evidence of sexual assaults or family harm in the Family Court passed into law with unanimous support from all parties.

 Family

 McLellan is a single mother to two sons.
 One son, Jake, was elected a member of the Christchurch City Council in 2019.
 She credits her son with pushing her to join the Labour Party.